 You come here for Wilsons Promontory National park, where you can choose a mix of airbnbs outside the park, or overnight hikes and camping at both Tidal River campgrounds or deeper within the park.

-Hike the ‘Prom’
+Day trips to the ‘Prom’

 This is a little tricky considering you’re on a day trip from Melbourne, but if you ensure you have an early wake up call, the Mount Oberon Summit hike is a 7km easy-medium hike to the summit sitting t 558m altitude with 360 degree views of the national park, beginning at the Telegraph Saddle carpark.